 A Butter Burger from Culver’s is always a treat, and now you can recreate one at home with this butter burger recipe!
 Juicy beef patties are smothered in cheese and stacked with crispy bacon and red onion slices, all on a buttered, toasted bun.
-Add more of your favorite toppings and spreads and enjoy a custom deluxe burger of your own making.
+Add more of your favorite toppings and spreads and enjoy custom deluxe butter burgers of your own making!

 Founded in Sauk City, Wisconsin in 1984, Culver’s® quickly became famous for their Butterburger™ and Frozen Custard.

 Now you can enjoy their signature menu item from the comfort of your home using fresh, whole food ingredients — just like the founders intended.

 Stacked high and oozing with flavor, this homemade Culver’s Butter Burger tastes just like the original!

 Pair this Wisconsin butter burger recipe with a variety of sides to create your own takeout combo at home.

 - Ground beef – We mimic the flavor of Culver’s specialty ground beef by choosing a fattier blend of 80% lean.
 Feel free to use a leaner blend if you prefer.

 - Butter – Soften salted butter so it’s easy to spread onto the buns.
 We also like to toss a pat or two in with the beef, and it melts faster when softened.

 - Cheese – American cheese melts down quickly and easily, so no wonder it’s a classic choice for fast food burgers!

 Prepare Culvers burgers with your favorite slices — Tillamook medium cheddar, Pepper Jack, or even blue cheese would be delicious.